 Welcoming new life into the world should be a moment of empowerment, euphoria and celebration, however too often this momentous occasion is clouded by fear, disappointment and undesirable traumatic outcomes in the birthing room.
-Women should not be expected to go into their birth experience feeling unprepared, vulnerable or anxious.
-Becoming a mother can be one of the most significant events in a person’s life, they should feel nothing short of empowered, knowledgeable and confident.
+You should not be expected to go into your birth experience feeling unprepared, vulnerable or anxious.
+Becoming a mother or parent can be one of the most significant events in a person’s life, you should feel nothing short of empowered, knowledgeable and confident.
 I believe the role of a doula can support this.

 Role Of A Doula

-A doula \DOO-luh\ is a Greek word meaning‘ highest woman servant during birth’ – we use it in childbirth to refer the role of a supportive person who actively supports a woman and her family through pregnancy, birth and early parenthood.
+A doula \DOO-luh\ is a Greek word meaning‘ highest woman servant during birth’ – we use it in childbirth to refer the role of a supportive person who actively supports a woman, or birthing person and their family through pregnancy, birth and early parenthood.

 Put simply the role of the doula is to empower you to trust your intrinsically built birthing skill and to protect your birthing space.
 My goal is to support you and your supportive person as a team with a holistic approach.
-At the core of my doula work my goal is to support you in trusting your innate power and feeling informed and in control throughout your birthing journey.
+At the core of my doula work my ambition is to support you in trusting your innate power and feeling informed and in control throughout your birthing journey.

 Evidence supports positive outcomes linked to doula support, including: